 Who is a veteran?

-Young Diggers acknowledges we have a duty to all of todays veterans.
-They now uphold the traditions established by the ANZACs and preserved by subsequent generations of servicemen and women.
+Young Diggers acknowledges we have a duty to you.
+You now uphold the traditions established by the ANZACs and preserved by subsequent generations of servicemen and women.